polkadot-developers/substrate-docs/content/md/en/docs/design/decide-what-to-build.md

 However, it is up to you as a runtime developer to decide which modules to use, how to modify them for your needs, and where custom modules are required.
 Because you control all of the underlying logic that each node in your network runs, there's a higher barrier to entry in terms of coding skill and experience than there is for writing a smart contract or an individual pallet.

 The runtime is composed of pallets, and—as with individual pallets—there are no built-in safeguards to prevent bad actors or incorrect code from causing harm.

-some of which can also be pallets that enable
-You have full access to each and every storage item across all of your modules,
+It is up to you to correctly assess and apply fees to the different parts of your runtime logic to protect the network and your user community.

+Setting up your own blockchain on the other hand has the cost of building a community who find value in your service or establishing a trusted private network.
+Making the custom runtime accessible and secure for others to use involves acquiring physical or cloud computing resources and managing a network infrastructure.

+With smart contracts, your application runs on top of an existing execution model, limiting what your application can do.
+With a custom runtime, you can always extend the underlying execution logic to enable smart contract execution for other developers.
+Pallets in a custom runtime enable you to deliver more complex functionality and user interactions.

 ## Parachain

-Pallets
-NOTE: Pallets use to be called Runtime Modules.

-Pallets on the other hand afford none of these protections or safe guards that Smart Contracts give you.
-As a runtime developer, the bar to entry on the code you produce jumps way up.

- which you can modify and control.
-You can even brick your chain with incorrect logic or poor error handling.

-Pallet development has the intention of producing lean, performant, and fast nodes.
-It affords none of the protections or overhead of transaction reverting, and does not implicitly introduce any fee system to the computation which nodes on your chain run.
-This means while you are developing runtime functions, it is up to you to correctly asses and apply fees to the different parts of your runtime logic such that it will not be abused by bad actors and hurt your network.

-In summary, Pallets:

-Provide low level access to your entire blockchain.
-Have removed the overhead of built-in safety for performance.
-Have a high bar to entry for developers.
-Not necessarily to write working code, but to avoid writing broken code.
-Has no inherent economic incentives to repel bad actors.

-The Right Tool For You

-Substrate Pallets and Substrate Smart Contracts are tools made available to you to solve problems.

-There is likely some amount of overlap in the kinds of problems each one can solve, but there is also a clear set of problems suited for only one of the two.
-Two give just one example in each category:

-Pallets: Building a privacy layer on top of transactions in your blockchain.
-Shared: Building a DApp like Cryptokitties which may need to build up a community of users (leaning toward Smart Contract), or may need to scale to millions of transactions a day (leaning toward Pallets).
-Smart Contract: Introducing 2nd layer tokens and custom assets to your network.
-In addition to everything written above, you also need to take into account the costs to set up a DApp using a certain tool.
-Deploying a contract is a relatively simple and easy process since you take advantage of the existing network.
-The only costs to you are those fees which you pay to deploy and maintain your contract.

-Setting up your own blockchain on the other hand has the cost of building a community who find value in your service or establishing a private network with the overhead of cloud computing system and general network maintenance.

-I think that now is really the first time it has been so easy and approachable to build runtime logic.
-In the past, everyone built their "decentralized application idea" using the tool available to them, Smart Contracts, even when that wasn't the best tool for the job.

-With the introduction of Substrate, there is a new tool available for building your decentralized applications; but again, it would be wrong to think that all of your ideas should be a Substrate Pallet.

-Instead, for the first time as a community, we have two tools, and we need to figure out together which one is best to use for each scenario.
-I don't think all the answers to this exist today, but we can learn and make some educated guesses along the way.

-Beyond the engineering tradeoffs correctly outlined above (tradeoffs of economic costs, responsibility and margin for error), there's a high level and fundamental difference between smart contracts and pallets this answer could benefit from outlining:

-The runtime of a Substrate chain is composed of pallets, some of which can also be pallets that enable smart contract execution.
-In this way, comparing the two is like comparing apples and oranges: a runtime engineer can extend the underlying execution logic and capabilities of a chain using pallets, whereas a smart contract engineer develops applications on-top of some existing execution model (for example, pallet-contract or pallet-evm).
-What a smart contract can provide in terms of user facing interactions is a subset of what a pallet can provide.
-Pallets can be used to write more complex functionality, for example modifying the fee system of the chain, adding a multi-asset payment system or giving a reward to certain users every n blocks.
-Smart contracts can be written by anyone, added and removed at any time, while pallets are part of the runtime and can only be added or modified using on-chain governance via a runtime upgrade.
-All in all, pallets are suited for developers building application-specific blockchains, whereas smart contracts are suited for developers building applications on-top of a blockchain specialized for executing smart contracts.
+A custom runtime can exist on its own as the business logic for a private network or a solo chain, but there are several advantages to deploying the business logic and state transition function as an application-specific parachain or parathread.
+Parachains and parathreads connect to a relay chain.
+Efficient transaction processing
+They benefit from the pooled security, thought-through governance, and overall scalability of the heterogeneous sharding approach of the network.
+Creating a parachain can be seen as creating a Layer-1 blockchain, which has its own logic and runs in parallel within the Polkadot ecosystem.

+Developers can focus on creating state-of-the-art chains that take advantage of Polkadot's next-generation approach.
+Some examples of what a parachain could be are:

+DeFi (Decentralized Finance) Applications
+Digital Wallets
+IoT (Internet of Things) Applications
+Gaming
+Web 3.0 Infrastructure

+As a parachain or parathread, your project can taken advantage of the shared security and interoperability of the Polkadot ecosystem.
+Developing a parachain or a parathread is similar to A parachain or a parathread is a natural extension of a custom runtime when the application-specific blockchain logic is ready to reach a broader audience and

 Smart contracts must be manually added, upgraded, and removed by the contract developer through the mechanism provided by the underlying chain.